IBM-Bluemix-Docs/containers/cs_ingress.md

         ```
         {: pre}
     5. Repeat these steps for every app that you want to expose to the public.
 3. Get the details for your cluster to view the IBM-provided domain.
-Replace _&lt;mycluster&gt;_ with the name of the cluster where the app is deployed that you want to expose to the public.
+Replace _<mycluster>_ with the name of the cluster where the app is deployed that you want to expose to the public.

     ```
     bx cs cluster-get <mycluster>